 I had the feeling you were trying to find ways to justify and protect your negative attitudes instead of ways to let them go.
 I could be entirely wrong.
 It's a longstanding motherly tradition for moms to heave a great sigh about *how HARD* it is to be a mom, and *how DIFFICULT* children are, and then for all the other moms to mutter on about how they understand and how entirely correct the sigh-heaving mom is.

 Karen James wrote this in response the first quote here:

-Maybe look away from feeling exhausted.
+I have a question though - I sometimes find maintaining a good connection (with both kids - 7 and 1) quite exhausting.
+I'll have a really good day then I find myself wanting to zone out and play on my phone the next day.
+Does it get easier or do people find ways to manage this?Maybe look away from feeling exhausted.
 Think of other, more positive ways to see how you're feeling.
 Try to find ways to think about how you feel that celebrate what you've accomplished instead of focus on how you've been depleted.
 That will make the next moment easier—maybe even something to look forward to, instead of something to be weary of.

 Mindful Parenting (with Joyce Fetteroll's clarity)

 Spirituality and unschooling

 A conference presentation on "Mindful Parenting"—Ren Allen and Sandra Dodd, with an audio file of a conference presentation and notes we exchanged before we spoke.